yaniyuval/ML1_IAP/README.md

 ```
 pip install pandas_summary
 ```
-If you want to understand what is a virtual environmnet please read [here](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/).

-If you want more details regarding creating virtual environments, please read [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ### Installing pytorch
 pytorch is the package we will use for deep learning.
 The specific line of code you will run in order to get pytorch, depends on your OS and your python version.